17 Best YouTube Video Editors for Beginners in 2023

 Yes.
 There is a free YouTube video editor available on the site that is easy for beginners.

-Follow these steps to start editing videos for YouTube using YouTube Studio:
+Follow these steps to edit YouTube videos using YouTube Studio:

-- Click Upload and choose the video for YouTube you want to edit.
+2. Click Upload and choose the video you want to edit.

-- After your video has been uploaded, you can click on Content, then click on the thumbnail of your uploaded video.
+3. After your video uploads, click Content, then click on the thumbnail of your uploaded video.

 6. Is the YouTube editor free?